Working Groups

 Integrating GEO and Health Data in Disasters Working Group

-The purpose of the SDR Data Integration Working Group is to facilitate and promote opportunities for coordination of data collection and sharing in response to disasters.
-The effort is exploring the availability geoscience, atmospheric, and human health data that can be used to help federal agencies answer high priority questions of concern in response to a disaster situation, using wildfires in Sonoma County, California as a test case scenario.
+The SDR Data Integration Working Group facilitate and promote opportunities for coordination of data collection and sharing in response to disasters.
+The effort explored the availability geoscience, atmospheric, and human health data that can be used to help federal agencies answer high priority questions of concern in response to a disaster situation, using wildfires in Sonoma County, California as a test case scenario.
 Understanding the types and scale of data being collected about air, water, soil, and built environment exposures in combination with understanding population vulnerabilities and health impacts, will strengthen informed decision-making, risk communication and related efforts to improve response, recovery, and future preparedness.

 Real Time Flood Inundation Mapping Working Group